 CBP strongly encourages travelers to obtain a radio frequency identification (RFID)-enabled travel document such as a U.S. Passport Card, Enhanced Driver's License/Enhanced Identification Card or Trusted Traveler Program card (NEXUS, SENTRI, Global Entry or FAST/EXPRES) to expedite their entry and make crossing the border more efficient.

 Additionally, all travelers are reminded of a few simple steps they can employ to cross the border.
 Plan your trip and allow extra time for crossing the border.
-Review the "Know Before You Go" tip sheet. (www.cbp.gov) Wait times for the ports of International Falls, Minnesota and Pembina, North Dakota can be monitored at Border Wait Times.
-Avoid peak travel times when at all possible.
+Review the "Know Before You Go" tip sheet at the website attached. (cbp.gov ) Wait times for the ports of International Falls, Minnesota and Pembina, North Dakota can be monitored at the website attached.(Wait Times ) Avoid peak travel times when at all possible.
 The heaviest traffic periods are typically between the hours of 7 a.m. and 7 p.m.

 CBP officials continually monitor traffic and border crossing times at area ports of entry and fully staff all inspection lanes during peak periods.